galthaus/ceph/README.md

 desirable.
 The `ceph-osd` role requires the `ceph-config` role and the `ceph-mon` role.

+The `ceph-osd` role provides the following attributes:

+* `ceph-osd-encrypt`, which determines whether the OSDs will be encrypted.
+Defaults to `false`.

+* `ceph-osd-fstype`, which determines what filesystem to use for OSD storage.
+Valid choices are `ext4`, `xfs`, and `btrfs`.
+The default is `xfs`.

+* `ceph-osd-journal-type`, which determines how OSD storage devices are journaled.
+Valid choices are:

+  * `file`, which means that the journal will be a file on the OSD.
+    This is the least performant option, and should only be used for testing purposes.

+  * `block`, which means that the journal will be a separate partition on the OSD device.
+This is the default setting.

+  * `separate`, which will place journals on SSDs and place regular OSDs on non-SSD devices.
+Use this setting if you want to use the SSDs in the node speed up journaling operations.

+* `ceph-osd-journal-size`, which controls the journal size (in megabytes) of each journal.
+Defaults to 4096.

+* `ceph-osd-allow-rusty-journal`, which allows you to run in separate journal mode even if you do not have SSDs in the system.
+This picks the smallest unused disk to use as journal for the rest of the disks, and should only be used for development and testing purposes.

 ### ceph-mds ###

 The `ceph-mds` role implements a metadata service for the Ceph cluster,